openvinotoolkit/model_server/docs/security_considerations.md

 - maximum size of REST and GRPC message which is 1GB - bigger messages will be rejected
 - setting max_concurrent_streams which defines how many concurrent threads can be initiated from a single client - the remaining will be queued.
 The default is equal to the number of CPU cores.
 It can be changes with the `--grpc_channel_arguments grpc.max_concurrent_streams=8`.
 - setting the gRPC memory quota for the requests buffer - the default is 2GB.
 It can be changed with `--grpc_memory_quota=2147483648`.
 Value `0` invalidates the quota.
-- there is defined also a default grpc parameter `grpc.http2.lookahead_bytes=4194304` but it is related to communication tuning for the typical message sizes of the inference requests.